jbagalanon/FinalSoftwareEngineering/README.md

 # FinalSoftwareEngineering
 Africas Catering Rental Services
 Im using visual c# 2015 and mysql database

-This project is not yet done
+This project is not yet done.
+As of now, adjustment of main interface,